rbala16/SecureRouteAPI/README.md

 ```
 go to Postman and send Get request to :http://localhost:8080/generate-token <br>
 Grab that token and save it for later use
-Note:Token is valid for only 1 hour
+`Note`:Token is valid for only 1 hour

 3. Run the Application:<br>
 Run the following command at the terminal: